 This isn't a disease where you have the luxury of taking two weeks to decide if you want to pursue treatment.
 This is because the prognosis without treatment is only 1-2 weeks on average.
 This means that in most cases, without any treatment, a patient with lymphoma (the standard large cell type) will not be alive after two weeks.

-The body can only support a certain number of lymphoma cells.
-When that number is reached the patient dies from their disease.
-More commonly, a family realizes that their dog is not well and is no longer loving life, and elects humane euthanasia before they begin to suffer.
+The body can only support a certain amount of lymphoma.
+When a certain number of lymphoma cells is reached the patient dies from their disease.
+More commonly, a family realizes that their dog is not well and is no longer loving life, and elects humane euthanasia before they suffer.

 Thankfully, we do have quite a few treatment options for dogs with lymphoma and most dogs will go into remission.